 Donna partners with Dr. Cathy Alinovi, a retired veterinarian, to create informative pet health articles.

-A diagnosis of dog diabetes can be frightening for pet parents, but it is a treatable disease.
-With early detection and the proper diabetes management regimen, dogs with diabetes can live healthy, comfortable lives.
-Dr. Cathy Alinovi of HealthyPAWsibilities shares some tips about avoiding canine diabetes as well as techniques for caring for diabetic dogs at home.
+Learning your beloved pet has diabetes can be frightening for pet parents, but it is a treatable disease.
+With early detection and the proper diabetes management regimen, diabetic dogs can live healthy, comfortable lives.
+Retired veterinarian Dr. Cathy Alinovi shares tips for avoiding canine diabetes and techniques for caring for diabetic dogs at home.

 Dr. Cathy: Diabetes is a disorder of sugar balance in the body.
 When healthy humans and animals eat a meal, our pancreas, which is a tiny organ near the stomach and intestines, releases a hormone called insulin.
 Insulin helps the body put sugar from our meals into storage so the body can use it as needed.